|

 sex will respond differently to a man than to a woman observer or couple.

-found no difference.
+found little difference.

 However, the problem is many fold.